Electronics and machinery controls

 quizs

-Parts often used in class: Protoboard, snap switch, small tact switch, large tact switch, SPST Relay, SPDT Relay, Flat Gray Cable, 10 Element Bar Graph, Transistor, 4000 Series CMOS ICs,
+Parts often used in class (needs revision): Protoboard, snap switch, small tact switch, large tact switch, SPST Relay, SPDT Relay, Flat Gray Cable, 10 Element Bar Graph, Transistor, 4000 Series CMOS ICs,

 Electronics section on Ebay